Save on Pinterest

 8 / 10

-Just two species and three colors here.
+Just two species and three colors are used here, and to great effect.
 Swatches of orange and deep pink double-flowered zinnias back up violet-colored ageratum.
 These low-maintenance, drought-tolerant annuals are perfect for sunny landscapes.
-See 12 more pretty and easy plant combinations.

 9 / 10